 Many new-born babies suffer from jaundice, a yellowing of the skin because of a build-up of the chemical bilirubin in their blood.
 If left untreated for too long, jaundice can lead to kernicterus, a condition which can cause CP.

-Kernicterus sometimes occurs because of an ABO or Rh blood type difference between Mum and baby.
+Kernicterus sometimes occurs because of an ABO or Rh blood type difference between mother and baby.
 This causes the infant’s red blood cells to break down too fast, causing severe jaundice.

 Serious infections like meningitis or encephalitis can occur during infancy and heighten the risk of Acquired CP.
 This is why it is important to ensure certain vaccinations are received as they can decrease the risk of brain infections.